Population Group Management✯

 You will see a visualization like this:

-To navigate the mindmap, you can zoom using your mouse wheel, pan by clicking and dragging, and click on a group "node" to expand or collapse its children.
+To navigate the mind map, you can zoom using the mouse wheel, pan by clicking and dragging, and click on a group's "point" to expand or collapse its children.

-View by Group Name or Mailing List Name
+View Groups by Name or Mailing List Name✯

-You can toggle between displaying groups by their name or by the name of their associated mailing list (if applicable) using this button !MY group name display switch.
+You can toggle between displaying groups by their name or by the name of their mailing list (if the group is one) using this button

 You can search for a group by its name (even if incomplete).
 The search is case-insensitive and accent-insensitive.